justinepicar/Art_Style_Classification/README.md

 3. __Transfer Learning:__ There aren't enough images in the smaller classes to balance the data and learn from.
 Abstract Expressionism will be the hardest style to detect due to the small amount of images in this class.
 Having a very small dataset will make it very difficult for the base model to continue to learn so I will be using pre-trained weights from the ImageNet dataset pre-training on top of a RESNET50 model.

+4. __Fine Tuning:__ From our transfer learning model, we will fine tune the last 20% of layers of the RESNET50 model, freeze all other layers, slow down the learning rate, and use a different optimizer to see if we can improve our model even further

 ## MODELING AND NEURAL NETWORK ARCHITECTURE
 ___